RoryNesbitt/pvim/README.md

 that can run an appimage, and can be downloaded from any computer that has git and curl.

+This is setup and intended for use with packer based configs, I don't know how well it would do with other plugin managers.

 ## installation

 To install it alongside my config use: